-D. International Focus Programme
+C. International Focus Programme

-The Director for IFP can handle all projects regarding the International Focus Programme, especially the coordination of IFP Week.
+The Director for IFP can handle all projects regarding the International Focus Programme.
 If you are planning a larger project with a IFP focus, the Director can help you research partners and sub-topics.

 On the national level, the Director for IFP can be the main contact person for all questions regarding IFP and support the local officers in the organisation and promotion of IFP related events, most importantly the IFP week.

-E. Study Visits
+D. Study Visits

 A Director for Study Visits can be responsible to find Study Visit partners and discuss the details of the Visits with them.
-If you are unable to attend the Study Visit yourself, they are the ideal person to go in your stead. this officer is also responsible for updating the information that is placed on the Study Visit Portal with regards to the respective Local Group.
-It is also the task of this officer to promote any Study Visits within the respective Study Visit Facebook Group.
-It is recommended to have a Director for such position especially when organising study visits which will take place outside of Europe and hence require more hands down work.
+If you are unable to attend the Study Visit yourself, they are the ideal person to go to in your stead.
+On the national level, the Director for Study Visits can help

-F. Director for Institutional Visits
+E. Director for Institutional Visits

 The Director for Institutional Visits can help you with the organisation of an Institutional Visit, such as researching institutions and communicating with contact persons.
 They can also lead the group if you should be unable to attend the Visit yourself.

 If the Institutional Visit is not very expensive (e.g. because you do not stay overnight), the Director can also organise and lead the Visit all by themselves.

-11. Transition
+10. Transition

 Positions in ELSA usually change every term.
-Therefore, good Knowledge Management is essential in order to maintain and improve the quality of our work.
+Therefore, a good Knowledge Management is essential in order to maintain and improve the Quality of our work.
 To make sure that our work continues to be "up to standards", all officers are expected to give a transition to their successors.